dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

 authors:
     - tyson_ni
 key_takeaways:
-    - Data provided by UCLA Recreation show clear and consistent usage patterns across Wooden and BFit
+    - Data provided by UCLA Recreation show clear and consistent usage patterns at Wooden and BFit
     - Use our graphics to decide when and where to workout
 featured_image:
     url: gym-traffic/comparison-chart.png